-Opel recalls 8,200 cars in Ireland over fire risk fears
+Opel is recalling more than 8,000 cars in Ireland for the second time over fire risk fears.

 The German car maker originally asked owners of the Zafira B models, which were built between 2005 and 2014, to return the vehicles for repair last year due to a potential fire risk linked to the heater fan and ventilation system.